starlighttrader/starlighttrader.github.io/README.md

 1. Run the static site build using `npm run build`
 2. Render the static site locally using `npx serve ./out`

-If you are making changes and want to start fresh with building a static site , execute the below steps:
+If you are making changes and want to start fresh with building a static site and remove any existing static site builds, execute the below steps:
 ```bash
 rm -rf node_modules package-lock.json out .next
 npm cache clean --force